What is syphilis?

 Having primary or secondary syphilis increases the risk of acquiring HIV.

 For people living with HIV, the testing and treatment of syphilis is the same as that for people not living with HIV.
 Research suggests, however, that people living with HIV are more likely to experience more significant symptoms in the primary and secondary stages.
 For example, this may mean having more than one chancre, possibly multiple, and they may be larger in size.
 People who are not living with HIV typically only have a single lesion.

 The severity of the symptoms experience by a person living with HIV can depend on the individual’s viral load and HIV treatment adherence.

 Syphilis and PrEP

-While Pre-Exposure Prophylaxis (PrEP) is great for preventing HIV, it does nothing to prevent other STIs.
-If you are taking PrEP and want to avoid syphilis, condoms are still your best option.
+While Pre-Exposure Prophylaxis (PrEP) is great for preventing HIV, it cannot protect you from other STIs.
+If you are taking PrEP and want to avoid syphilis, barrier methods should be used to help prevent syphilis transmission.